Mednosis LogoMednosis

 Nature Medicine - AI SectionExploratory3 min read

-Principles to guide clinical AI readiness and move from benchmarks to real-world evaluation
+New framework moves clinical AI from benchmarks to real-world use

 Key Takeaway: